TX-XR/Sketch2Terrain-CHI25/README.md

 The observation phase will last 2 minutes and the drawing phase will last 5 minutes.
 The controller can not stop the observation phase.
 If you want to skip the observation phase, you should press the `E` button on the keyboard.
 The drawing phase can be skipped by pressing the `Thumbstick` button on the non-dominant controller.

 For a detailed tutorial, you can watch the instructions video.

+### Data collection mode
+In this mode, researchers can generate a random terrain model by pressing the "Next Terrain" button or revert to the previous terrain by pressing the "Previous Terrain" button on the table.
+After generating the terrain, researchers trace the main structure by drawing.
+Once the drawing is complete, the sketch and terrain information—including the height map, mesh model of the terrain, control points, and mesh model of the strokes, are saved as training data for the AI model by press the `SAVE` virtual button on the table.

 ### Keyboard control
 The design of the interface applies a redundant control system.
 The experimenter can also control the interface by pressing the keyboard.